-The assets at June 30, 2019 are 771% of payroll, so underperforming the investment return assumption by 1.00% (i.e., earn 6.50% for one year) is equivalent to 7.71% of payroll.
+The assets at June 30, 2020 are 745% of payroll, so underperforming the investment return assumption by 10.00% (i.e., earn -2.50% for one year) is equivalent to 74.5% of payroll.
 While the actual impact in the first year is mitigated by the asset smoothing method and amortization of the UAL, this illustrates the risk associated with volatile investment returns.
+Such an event in one year would be expected to increase the actuarial contribution rate by 17.76% of payroll once it is fully recognized in the asset smoothing method.

-\The impact of asset smoothing is not reflected in the impact on the Actuarial Contribution Rate (ACR).
+\ The impact of asset smoothing is not reflected in the impact on the Actuarial Contribution Rate (ACR).
 The increase in the ACR is based on the 5-year amortization that would apply if the System funded ratio was below 100%.
 Current year assumptions are used for all years shown.